M.C. Escher Museum: The Mathematical Artist

 Escher's Artistic Muse: Andalusia

 Out of all his Mediterranean influences, a strong muse was Andalusian Spain, and the Alhambra in particular.
-And since I had the good fortune to have visited Granada, I immediately saw it once it was pointed out.
+Since I had the good fortune to have visited Granada, I immediately saw it once it was pointed out.

 Indeed, it can be seen in a great number of his works.